-In connection with the Tailwind Two Merger, the Company entered into commercial agreements to purchase an aggregate amount of \$20 million of goods and services over three years from two affiliates of a PIPE investor, which became effective upon the closing of the Tailwind Two Merger.
-As of September 30, 2023, approximately \$12.9 million of the purchase obligations remained outstanding under these commercial agreements.
+In connection with the Tailwind Two Merger, transaction to become a public company, the Company entered into commercial agreements to purchase an aggregate amount of \$20 million of goods and services over three years from two affiliates of a PIPE investor, which became effective upon the closing of the Tailwind Two Merger, transaction to become a public.
+As of September 30, 2023 March 31, 2024, approximately \$12.99.9 million of the purchase obligations remained outstanding under these commercial agreements.